gdebasis/llmit/index.md

 ## Submission Guidelines

 Papers submitted should be **4 to 10 pages of content** (plus any number of additional pages for references).
-Papers must be submitted in PDF as per the [CEUR](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw) format.
+Papers must be submitted in PDF as per the [CEUR](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/wqyfdgftmcfw) single-column conference format.
 The review process is **double-blind**.
 Papers should be uploaded via Easychair via the following submission link.

 - Submit your papers via this [link](https://easychair.org/conferences/?conf=llmit23).